 Here’s hoping Isabella will be the next Zuko.3

-Claire (cajk2) is a Soviet film historian by day and anime enthusiast by night.
+Claire is a film historian by day and anime enthusiast by night.
 There’s nothing she enjoys more than finding God in unexpected places, and then jumping up and down excitedly and telling everyone about it, usually somewhat incoherently.

 1 Brian Zahnd, Beauty will Save the World (Charisma House, 2012), 51.

 3 Possibly the greatest redemption story arc in animation, from Avatar: the Last Airbender.